 After the 1870 annexation of Rome to the Kingdom of Italy town planners felt the need to enlarge

-this section of Strada Papale which was renamed Corso Vittorio (Emanuele II);
+this section of Strada Papale which was renamed Corso Vittorio Emanuele II;

 side of the street.

-The Massimi claimed to descend from Fabius Maximus Cunctator, a Roman commander during the Second Punic War; in turn the Fabii claimed to descend from Hercules, so the Massimo decorated the ceiling of their entrance hall with an infant Hercules strangling the snakes Hera sent to kill him.
+The Massimi claimed to descend from Fabius Maximus Cunctator, a Roman commander during the Second Punic War; in turn the Fabii claimed to descend from Hercules/Heracles, so the Massimi decorated the ceiling of the portico with an infant Heracles lying on a lion's skin while joyfully strangling the snakes Hera sent to kill him.

 Palazzo di Pirro is one of several adjoining buildings belonging to the Massimo; it was named after a gigantic statue of Mars, which